oliverbarreto/CS193P-A2/README.txt

 				Fn: edit mode for setting variable values

 Known Bugs:
-	- None !!!
 	- Functionallity bug:
-		- operations of 1 operands do not show correctly because of not using parenthesis, but work fine
+		- operations of 1 operands do not show correctly because of not using parenthesis, but work fine… Revised and fixed !!! now current expression don't adds the whole set of sub-expression for 1 operand operations… now
-		-
+- x Cos = x cos 			and not 	x Cos 0 = 1
+- 5 del 9 Sqrt = 3  		and not  	5 del 9 sqrt 3 = 3

 Assignment 2: